GLACIS·US state AI laws·Colorado·Updated June 2026

 1

 Catalog all AI systems used in your organization.
-Classify each system against the eight high-risk domains.
-Prioritize systems making consequential decisions in employment, housing, credit, or healthcare.
+Classify each against the seven consequential-decision domains and ask whether it materially influences (is a non-de-minimis factor in) a decision.
+Prioritize systems touching employment, housing, credit, or healthcare.
 Document whether your organization acts as developer, deployer, or both for each system.

 2